SAADI615/SAADI615/README.md

-- 👋 Hi, I’m @SAADI615
+- 👋 Hi, I’m Salim
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Real State data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Real State companies
-- 📫 How to reach me ...
+- 📫 How to reach me salimsadman615@gmail.com

 <!---
 SAADI615/SAADI615 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.